OpenSecuritySummit/oss2020/content/training/week-1/CISO and Risk Management/trusted-partner-network-demo.md

 ---
-title        : Trusted Partner Network demo type         : user-session track        : Training topics       : when_week    : one
-when_day     : 4th - Thursday
+title        : Trusted Partner Network demo type         : training-session track        : CISO and Risk Management topics       : when_week    : one when_day     : 4th - Thursday